atg-abhishek/actionable-ai-ethics/_sources/hazard_modes.md

 ### One-line summary

-This paper provides a categorization framework for assessing the safety posture of a system that consists of embdedded machine learning components.
+This paper provides a categorization framework for assessing the safety posture of a system that consists of embedded machine learning components.
 It additionally ties that in with a safety assurance reasoning scheme that helps to provide justifiable and demonstrable mechanisms for proving the safety of the system.

 <iframe src="https://actionableaiethics.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>